 We have all done our part ordering take-out and supporting local restaurants and food joints, but sometimes you crave the taste of home cooking.
 Besides calling home and asking for family recipes, there are ways you can try other people’s prized recipes, discover new cuisines, and explore the potential of your taste buds.

 The Internet has billions of recipes.
-You can find easy-to-follow instructions on Youtube by professional chefs and home cooks or from websites like AllRecipes or Epicurious.
+Surfing the web and you’ll find easy-to-follow instructions on Youtube by professional chefs and home cooks or from websites like AllRecipes or Epicurious.
 If you only have a few ingredients at home and don’t know what you can make, try SuperCook, a recipe search engine that finds recipes with the ingredients you have.
 In addition, you can take online cooking classes or try a tasting workshop with friends to broaden your understanding of food and cooking.

 Start a 30-day fitness challenge